 Sustainable hunting is arguably the finest form of conservation in Africa today.
 Some species have been brought back from the brink of extinction while others have seen their numbers explode due to the demand created by hunters.
-Every single specie needs a sustainable value to thrive, but others are slighty more complicated when it comes their survival.
+Every single species needs a sustainable value to thrive, but others are slightly more complicated when it comes to their survival.

 Electa had joined her Dad on her maiden hunt to Africa, following in the footsteps of her twin brothers, Danner and Derec, starting off with a few “first ups” to get into the swing of things.

 Some of our “first ups” weren’t your traditional ones, but neither was Electa.
 Aaron has always expressed his desire to share Africa with his children, but he warned me that Electa would hunt us off our feet if given half a chance.
 And how right he was!
 She spotted the game and got set up faster than any other young girl her age that I’ve had the pleasure of guiding in the past.
 When tasked to make the shot, no matter how difficult it may have seemed, her response was always one of confidence and optimism, best summed up by her East Cape Kudu at over 700 yards.
 Don’t miss that show on Gunwerks Long Range Pursuit in the coming months.

 Aaron added to our efforts with a pretty impressive Mountain Reedbuck while up in the north, before heading on to start our Vita Dart experience.